bazelbuild/bazel/site/en/docs/user-manual.md

 The options `--fdo_instrument` and `--fdo_optimize` cannot be used at the same time.

-#### `--[no]output_symbol_counts` {:#output-symbol-counts}

-If enabled, each gold-invoked link of a C++ executable binary will output a _symbol counts_ file (via the `--print-symbol-counts` gold option).
-For each linker input, the file logs the number of symbols that were defined and the number of symbols that were used in the binary.
-This information can be used to track unnecessary link dependencies.
-The symbol counts file is written to the binary's output path with the name `[targetname].sc`.

-This option is disabled by default.

 #### `--java_language_version={{ "<var>" }}version{{ "</var>" }}` {:#java-language-version}

 This option specifies the version of Java sources.
 For example: